adventofgenai/resources/README.md

 - Disk Space: Upto 30 GB per user (Depending up on capacity).
 - GPU: Intel GPU with 48 GB (Data Center Max 1100), tailored for AI applications.
 - CPU: 4th Gen Intel Xeon.

-2. **GenAI GitHub Repository: Your AI Compass**
-   - 🧭 Explore [rahulunair/genAI](https://github.com/rahulunair/genAI) for key insights on GenAI applications - Stable diffusion, LLM inference, finetuning and code generation with Intel GPUs.
-If you find the notebooks useful, consider leaving a star or spark a discussion with an issue!

 3. **Magic of Prompt Engineering**:
    - Explore generative art techniques with [Stable Diffusion Prompt Book](https://openart.ai/promptbook), a resource for diverse prompt ideas and creative exploration in AI art.